 I waited at the junction for others to reach.
 Must mention here, just as when Heena came to know from Nikunj of my leaving alone early, she immediately started, tracking me several times of my position and safety over phone till the junction.

+Once again it reminded me, how caring, concerned and so well integrated our Jeepers Family is !
 Once on NH-48, the next 70 km drive to Jaipur was good despite movements of Trucks.
 As already planned to have our Dinner outside rather than having at the Hotel itself (main attraction was Daal Baati Choorma), we all headed for the famous ‘Sharma Dhaba’ in Jaipur, not very far from our Hotel.

+Alacartē orderings were good and sufficient, we all enjoyed the food.
+Reaching there at 9 was a good time for a timely sumptuous dinner.
 At “ITC Rajputana Sheraton”, a Luxury Collection Hotel in Jaipur, we finished the check-in formalities at a dedicated Reception Desk arranged for us.
 Great support from the Hotel as well as our fellow main organizers 🤝.
 It struck close to 11, we settled in our respective rooms for the night.

 Day 4